Personal Injury Lawyer and Car Accident Lawyer in St Petersburg, FL

 As a property owner, you have the responsibility to keep your premises free from threats.
 This duty might also apply to the inside of your home as well as the property exterior.
 This means a homeowner needs to keep the boundaries safe as well as the outside areas, such as the parking lot and sidewalk in front any restaurant or business in operation.
 Any food or drink served to guests must be safe.
 The leader of premises liability claims is the “slip-and-fall” cases, where somebody is injured because they slip and fall on something on the ground or floor of your property.

 Premises liability claims also result from bumpy and broken sidewalks or stairs, broken or missing handrails or staircases, improper lighting, water puddling or slippery floor conditions, and even doors or windows that malfunction.
 Dog bites are also considered a dangerous condition on private property, resulting in lawsuits for premises liability.
-Anytime a person has been injured on the property of another as the result of a potentially unsafe condition, that person should consult an experienced St Petersburg lawyer.
+Anytime a person has been injured on the property of another as the result of a potentially unsafe condition, that person should consult an experienced St Petersburg personal injury lawyer.

 MEDICAL MALPRACTICE CLAIMS